DexterNgn/Practical-Machine-Learning/README.md

 # Practical-Machine-Learning-in-Predicting-Manners-in-Quantifying-Self-Movements-Research
-Used as a final project of Practical Machine Learning Couse - Johns Hopkins Data Science Capstone
+Used as a final project of Practical Machine Learning Couse - Johns Hopkins Data Science Specialization